 First impressions are important.
 So what could be more important than the first impression of your home?
-This summer we are giving you 5 expert tips to give your home some curb appeal on a budget.
+Since we are getting ready for spring we are giving you 5 expert tips to give your home some curb appeal on a budget.
 Save money and make your home look great.
 Are you ready?
 Let’s get started.

 Selling your home is stressful, but preparing to sell it can be just as challenging.
 We’ve discussed some ways you can get your home looking great for sale, how to take dazzling pictures and why you need to respond quickly.
 Now, we’re going to talk about the pros and cons of selling your home without an agent.